CSCfi/csc-user-guide/docs/cloud/dbaas/backups.md

 # Backups

-The backups are stored TODO encrypted in Allas.
-There are TODO two different kind of backups automatic and manual.
-Automatic backups are taken once a day and are stored for 90 days.
-When taking a backup, the backup can not be deleted for 90 days TODO.
+The backups are stored encrypted in Allas.
+There will two kind of backups; automatic and manual.

-Managing backups from the web interface is not possible at this point.
+You can manage your backups from the CLI and web-interface.

 ## Risks

-TODO backup are still in the development phase and should not be used for anything remotely sensitive nor important.
+Be aware the backup feature is still in the development phase and should not be used for anything remotely sensitive nor important.

-* Backups are stored in Allas.
+* Backups are stored encrypted in Allas.
 This is worth to keep in mind if you want to take your own backup that you should not store it in Allas.
-* Backups are not encrypted ATM.
-(This will change before going to public-beta)
 * When "restoring" a backup it will create a new instance with a new IP.
 So be aware that you might need to update your egress firewalls in your service.
-* If you have any concern do not hesitate taking contact with \#DBaaS-team
+* If you have any concern do not hesitate taking contact with servicedesk@csc.fi
 * All your database data backups included is stored in the CSC Kajaani datacenter, if the datacenter burns down you will lose all your data.
 * If you are using the DBaaS services for really important stuff it is worth consider to also take your own backups that are stored somewhere else than CSC in case of disaster.

-## Automatic Backups TODO
+## Automatic Backups

+Automatic backups have not been developed yet.

-Automatic backups are enabled by default and can not be disabled.
+* Automatic backups will be enabled by default and can not be disabled.
+* Automatic backups will be automatically deleted after 30 or 90 days.
+* Users will not be able to delete their own backups.

 ## Manual backups